 Robinhood has also created a simple and visual representation of potential profits and losses with their P/L Charts.
 When engaging in options trading, you will see their P/L charts.
 These charts are a great way for investors to confirm and visually understand the strategy they are choosing before submitting an options contract.

-Robinhood users can buy cryptocurrency like Bitcoin, Ethereum and dogecoin and sell 24/7 with zero commission.
-Unlike the stock market, the crypto markets never sleep.
+Robinhood users can buy cryptocurrency such as Bitcoin, Ethereum and dogecoin and sell 24/7 with zero commission.
+The app currently offers 18 cryptocurrencies to buy and sell.

 Robinhood allows fractional purchasing for small investors who looking to dip their toes into cryptocurrency.
 Fractional coins are a good idea because many of these cryptocurrencies come with high price tags.